hjzhou988/Structural_Variants_pipeline/FusorSV/README.md

        with open(vcfs[0],'r') as f:
   IndexError: list index out of range
 ```
-You also need to copy the HG37 genome into your own folder, as FusorSV will index it, if it was not indexed yet.
+You also need to copy the HG37 decoy genome into your own folder, as FusorSV will index it, if it was not indexed yet.

 ## Prepare inputs from different algorithms